MAYANK-MAHAUR/MAYANK-MAHAUR/README.md

 ## 🎉 Fun Facts

 - 🛠️ I love troubleshooting and upgrading computers.
-- 🎯 FPS games are my jam!
+- 🎯 Story games are my jam!
 - 🤖 Always up for learning something new in tech.

 <p align="center">